 Founded in 1764 in Rhode Island, Brown University takes its name from businessman and philanthropist Nicholas Brown.
 Originally called the College of Rhode Island, it changed its name after receiving a generous gift from Brown.

-Founded in 1754 by royal charter, Columbia is the oldest institution of higher learning in the state of New York.
+Founded in 1754 by royal charter, Columbia University in the City of New Yorkis the oldest institution of higher learning in the state of New York.
 The university changed its original name, Kings College, after England's King George II, during the War of Independence.
 According to Columbia's website, the new name "embodied the patriotic fervor that had inspired the nation's quest for independence."

 Founded in 1636, Harvard University is the nation's oldest college.
 It takes its name from its first benefactor, a young minister named John Harvard.
 Harvard left his collection of books and half his estate to the new college when he died in 1638.